 synchronous_commit off can be a useful alternative when performance is more important than exact certainty about the durability of a transaction.
 For more discussion see wal-async-commit.

-If synchronous_standby_names is non-empty, this parameter also controls whether or not transaction commits will wait for their WAL records to be replicated to the standby server(s).
-When set to
+synchronous_commit also controls whether transaction commits will wait for their WAL records to be processed on the standby server(s).

 local causes commits to wait for local flush to disk, but not for replication.
-This is not usually desirable when synchronous replication is in use, but is provided for completeness.
+This is usually not desirable when synchronous replication is in use, but is provided for completeness.